 Who can have Keto bread, and how much of it?

-These are the numbers of our Flourless Keto bread.
 Now, if you are on the weight loss program, a slice of this bread is going to help you reach the desired macros, but not if you eat 4-5 slices.
-This means that you will not have the space for other nutrient-dense food.
+This means that you will not have the space for other nutrient-dense foods.
+So if you are suffering from sugar or carb addiction, Keto bread is not helping at all!

 Controlling your portion

 In my work with clients, I often try to teach them to create their own Keto meals.
 After a week or two of specifically prescribed meal plan, I am giving them the opportunity to assemble the meals alone and then we discuss if it was correct.
-In most of the cases, the problem is located in overtaking protein and including too much dairy and nuts.
+In most cases, the problem is located in dairy and nuts.
 Now, I know I support goat dairy and I always recommend it.
-Even Greek goat feta, no matter how tasty, fatty and low in carbs it is, should not be taken in larger amounts.
+Even Greek goat feta, no matter how tasty and low in carbs it is, should not be taken in larger amounts.
 Furthermore, If you decide to include nuts, then try not to do it every day and never more than a handful.
 They are tasty, they are full of minerals, but if your ideal weight is still not your reality, it would be better to skip them in this period.

 Keto bread with roasted seeds and nuts